-- 5.42 Some improvements have been made under the Travel Ipswich scheme to walking routes from the railway station via Princes Street to the Central Shopping Area. - 5.43 However, other improvements are also needed as listed in the policy, providing links across water or enhancing routes between key nodes or improving the pedestrian and cycle environment.
+Road District Centre. - 5.425.35 Some improvements have been made under the Travel Ipswich scheme to walking routes from the railway station via Princes Street to the Central Shopping Area. - 5.435.36 However, other improvements are also needed as listed in the policy, providing links across water or enhancing routes between key nodes or improving the pedestrian and cycle environment.
 The Council will work with the Highway Authority, developers and landowners to deliver new routes and improvements to existing routes.
-The Council is also developing a Public Realm Strategy Supplementary Planning Document for the town centre. - 5.44 The Town Centre Master Plan states that accessibility to and around the town centre for walking and cycling is fair but there is a need to increase the quality and safety of routes, to improve information and to provide more facilities for crossing the busy roads at the edge of the central area.
-It recommends making Star Lane more pedestrian friendly and easier to cross and improving links for pedestrians between the Waterfront and Town Centre. - 5.45 The Council adopted a Cycling Strategy supplementary planning document in July 2016.
+The Council is also developing has also adopted a Public Realm Strategy Supplementary Planning Document for the town centre which identifies the priorities in the town centre and Waterfront for environmental enhancements. - 5.445.37 The Town Centre Master Plan and Waterfront Public Realm Strategy SPD (2019) states that accessibility to and around the town centre for walking and cycling is fair but there is a need to increase the quality and safety of routes, to improve information and to provide more facilities for crossing the busy roads at the edge of the central area.
+It recommends making Star Lane more pedestrian friendly and easier to cross and improving links for pedestrians between the Waterfront and Town Centre. - The Council adopted a Cycling Strategy supplementary planning document in July 2016. -Opportunities to implement the strategy will be sought through development proposals and any funding opportunities that arise as a result of the preparation by the Highway Authority of a Walking and Cycling Infrastructure Plan.
+The river path is a key route for active travel which links into adjacent districts.
+Currently the route is obstructed in the vicinity of Boss Hall to cyclists and people with reduced mobility by a structure formerly needed for the operation of a sluice gate.
+Opportunities will be sought to secure its removal.